JeffinSiby/VR-coursework/README.md

 **Overall** - 97%

+Please see the PDF document for more information on what was required.

 Output render with 3 headsets:

 ![GIF showing the render of 3 headsets](./gifs/3_headsets_recording.gif)

-Output render with 5 headsets to show collision handing in all axes (yawing at twice the speed because why not):
+Output render with 5 headsets to show collision handing in all axes (rotating at twice the speed because why not):

 ![GIF showing the render of 5 headsets](./gifs/5_headsets_recording.gif)